 Where Should You Start?When problems or misunderstandings arise in special education, the first step is for educators or administrators to meet with the parents.
 Often, misunderstandings can be straightened out and a subsequent education team meeting may complete the process.

 - Some problems can be quickly resolved at the school your child attends.

 - Talk to your district’s special education director about your concerns.

-- If a parent objects to a proposed individualized education program (IEP), the district must offer to hold a conciliation conference with the parent within 10 calendar days of the objection and provide information on other dispute resolution options.
+- If a parent objects to a proposed individualized education program (IEP) and requests a conciliation conference, the district must hold the meeting within 10 calendar days of the parent's request and provide information on other dispute resolution options.

 The National Center on Dispute Resolution in Special Education (CADRE) provides a series of videos designed to support effective collaboration between parents, educators and early childhood programs.
 View CADRE’s Working Together webpage to see the videos.

 If you have held more than one meeting, and problems have not been resolved, you may want to consider mediation.
 The Minnesota Department of Education (MDE) provides special education mediation services at no cost to the district or parent.
 Mediation is voluntary and can be requested by the district or the parents.
 Download and complete a Request for Mediation Form and return it to us to begin the process.

 Mediation is a voluntary process where an impartial third person, a mediator, helps parents and districts resolve their disputes.
 The mediator works to keep the entire education team focused on your child’s needs, to improve trust and team communication, and assist the team in producing a special education program that everyone agrees upon.